-To be eligible for this free service, individuals need to be in permanent or temporary employment and have a mental health condition (diagnosed or undiagnosed) that has resulted in workplace absence, or is causing difficulties to remain in work.
+To be eligible for this service, individuals need to be in permanent or temporary employment and have a mental health condition (diagnosed or undiagnosed) that has resulted in workplace absence, or is causing difficulties to remain in work.

 What our customers say

 Read how the Access to Work Mental Health Support Service helps Greg McGahan keeps his job, or watch this short video to hear Chris's story.

 I was referred to Remploy after a car accident left me with support needs.
 It's been overwhelming and distressing knowing that I can't function the same way I did before the accident.
 However, knowing I have Remploy to support me gives me confidence and helps me to feel protected when making a request for reasonable adjustments.

 Knowing that I can contact my support worker who will reassure and advise me, and advocate on my behalf with my employers, has really helped me manage my anxiety about retaining my position and staying in work.
 I appreciate the support very much and would recommend colleagues should their needs arise."
 Sam

 I’m deeply indebted to Duncan for all his help and support during my depression, from initial ‘meltdown’ to successful post-Asperger’s diagnosis and phased return to work.
 It’s been a long, up-and-down journey, where I‘ve been blindsided by more than a few unforeseen factors delaying my recovery but Duncan’s been right there for me."
 James

 If your employees would like more information about this service, they can find out more on our Support with your mental health page.

 If you or a colleague would like support and cannot email us, you can call us on 0300 456 8114 between the hours of 10:00 – 16:00.
 Alternatively, complete the form below to request a call back.